-Having said that, I recognize you want as much help as you can get in a letter so I will try and address what’s happening the best I can.
-First, I understand you’re simply getting desperate and there isn’t a mother on the planet that hasn’t felt those emotions at one time or another.
-Take heart, you can get through this and both her and you will come out on the other side.
-Here are some things that I’ve garnered from your letter that I think will help you out on that journey.
+Having said that, I recognize you want as much help as you can get in a letter, so I will try and address what’s happening the best I can.
+First, I understand you’re simply getting desperate, and there isn’t a mother on the planet that hasn’t felt those emotions at one time or another.
+Take heart; you can get through this, and both she and you will come out on the other side.
+Here are some things that I’ve learned from your letter that I think will help you on that journey.

 You are practising avoidance.

 I’m going to be very forthright with you because I think that’s the only way I can be really helpful.
-I’m also going to speak as though you have ruled out medical issues as causing these problems.
-Ok, firstly, you are practicing avoidance.
-Every morning you wake up dreading the day in front of you and no wonder.
-However hard you might try those feelings will likely affect the way you act during the day.
-It’s natural as a human being to avoid those things or activities that are likely to create problems.
+I’m also going to speak as though you have ruled out medical issues as the cause of these problems.
+Ok, first of all, you are practising avoidance.
+Every morning you wake up dreading the day in front of you, and no wonder.
+However hard you might try, those feelings will likely affect the way you act during the day.
+It’s natural for a human being to avoid things or activities that are likely to create problems.

 Your child’s behaviour responds to your expectations.

-When you say in your mind that my child is out of control, you are admitting this fact to yourself on a daily basis, whether you realize it or not and what you expect, turns in to your actions and your actions, turn in to reality.
+When you say in your mind that my child is out of control, you are admitting this fact to yourself on a daily basis, whether you realize it or not, and what you expect turns into your actions, which turn into reality.

 Your child is out of control because she is trying to send you a message.

-Now, to why she’s acting like this.
-Children are very smart and also very intuitive.
+Now, here’s why she’s acting this way: Children are very smart and intuitive.
 They feel comfortable when you are taking care of things.
 The moment that balance changes, they feel lost.
-They fight, scream, yell and participate in a number of rotten activities to get you to change that balance back to where it should be.
+They fight, scream, yell, and participate in a number of rotten activities to get you to change that balance back to where it should be.
 Her behaviour is what tells you there is a problem.
-And those thoughts where you feel she is out of control, is what is alerting you to that problem and compelling you to change.
+And those thoughts where you feel she is out of control are what are alerting you to that problem and compelling you to change.
 When you are in control, you make her feel safe.
 When she feels safe, she will stop doing many of the activities that currently drive you crazy.
-She may always have diva tendencies but you can get her current behaviour to stop.
+She may always have diva tendencies, but you can get her current behaviour to stop.

 You’re sending conflicting parenting messages.

-Ok, now you may ask exactly what is is that gives me the feeling that you are not in control, after all you’re putting her in time-out and you’re being fairly consistent etc. If you tell a child that you’re reading a book to help you deal with her emotions, you are sending a very powerful message.
+Ok, now you may ask exactly what it is that gives me the feeling that you are not in control; after all, you’re putting her in timeout and you’re being fairly consistent, etc. If you tell a child that you’re reading a book to help you deal with her emotions, you are sending a very powerful message.
 That message is, “I don’t know what I’m doing.
-You are causing me difficulty and I’m lost.”
+You are causing me difficulty, and I’m lost.”
 When you avoid activities based on her mood, you are doing the same thing.
-In addition, when you put her in the bathroom one minute but then change to hugging her the next minute, you are again sending that same message.
+In addition, when you put her in the bathroom one minute but then change to hugging her the next, you are again sending that same message.

 To fix control issues, you need good leadership.

-So to fix this problem, here’s what you need to do.
-You have to take the lead.
-If you child is out of control, you need to start by recognizing when she’s doing things right and completely ignore her drive to get negative attention.
-If you see any good behaviour, notice.
-All kids want attention and want to be noticed so make sure that if she does do anything kind or helpful, encourage her and thank her genuinely for her contribution.
+So to fix this problem, here’s what you need to do: You have to take the lead.
+If your child is out of control, you need to start by recognizing when she’s doing things right and completely ignoring her drive to get negative attention.
+Take note of any positive behaviour.
+All children want to be noticed, so if she does something nice or helpful, encourage her and sincerely thank her for her contribution.